 |Shifts parental responsibilities to you and is so busy with her own life that she allows no time to help,||“I love volunteering for Girl Scouts and want to make a difference.
 If you could take a few moments from your busy schedule to let me know what you value about what we’re doing, I’d appreciate it.
 It would keep me going for another year.”|

-When girls wish to participate in discussions or activities that could be considered sensitive, put the topic on hold until you have spoken with parents and, if needed, received guidance from your volunteer support specialist.
+Girl Scouts welcomes and serves girls and families from a wide spectrum of faiths and cultures.
+When girls wish to participate in discussions or activities that could be considered sensitive—even for some—put the topic on hold until you have spoken with parents and received guidance from your volunteer support specialist.

-Your role is that of a caring adult who can help girls acquire skills and knowledge in a supportive atmosphere, not someone who advocates a particular position.
+When Girl Scout activities involve sensitive issues, your role is that of a caring adult volunteer who can help girls acquire skills and knowledge in a supportive atmosphere, not someone who advocates a particular position.
 GSUSA does not take a position or develop materials on issues relating to human sexuality, birth control, or abortion.
 We feel our role is to help girls develop self-confidence and good decision-making skills that will help them make wise choices in all areas of their lives.
 We believe parents and guardians, along with schools and faith communities, are the primary sources of information on these topics.

 Collect parental permission for any program offering that could be considered sensitive in nature.
 Download the form at www.girlscoutsofcolorado.org/forms.

 There may be times when you worry about the health and well-being of girls in your group.
 Alcohol, drugs, sex, bullying, abuse, depression, and eating disorders are some of the issues girls may encounter.
 You are on the front lines of girls’ lives, and you are in a unique position to identify a situation in which a girl may need help.

 Here are a few signs that could indicate a girl needs expert help: